Member | Established: 1967 | Member since 1977

 SMO 7: International Financial Reporting Standards

-Under the Financial Reporting Act 1997, the Malaysian Accounting Standards Board (MASB) was established as an independent authority to develop and issue accounting standards for the preparation of financial statements.
-Accounting standards for entities other than private entities are the Malaysian Financial Reporting Standards (MFRS), while private entities are required to use the approved accounting standards for private entities (MPERS).
-The MFRS framework is developed identical to IFRS and is updated on an ongoing basis.
-Meanwhile, the MPERS is identical to IFRS for SMEs except for requirements related to real estate.
+Accounting standards for entities other than private entities are the Malaysian Financial Reporting Standards (MFRS), while private entities are required to apply the Malaysian Private Entities Reporting Standard (MPERS).
+The MFRS Framework is maintained as word-for-word identical to IFRS Accounting Standards and is updated on an ongoing basis.
+Meanwhile, MPERS is based on the IFRS for SMEs Accounting Standard, with limited jurisdiction-specific modifications, including requirements related to real estate.

 Current Status: Sustain